-Message error
+Message Error

 Figure 4.
 Sequence Diagram for Laboratory Result with Acknowledgement - Message Accepted

-The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (1.0).
-The message contains serious errors and is rejected by the ELR Receiver, and an ELR AE message is returned to the Lab system which may log the error (3.3).
+The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (3.0).
+The message contains serious errors and is rejected by the ELR Receiver, and an ELR ACK AE message is returned to the Lab system (3.1), which may log the error (3.3).

+Batch Messaging

 Figure 5.
 Sequence Diagram for Batch Processing of Laboratory Result without Acknowledgements